UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/load_file_button.png)

 Choose the file you downloaded.
+(Alternatively, you can drag the file from your file browser onto the open scadnano page in your web browser.)
 The design should look similar to the first screenshot in the tutorial.

 ## Load empty design